| |

 Frequently Asked Questions About Palolem

-Is Palolem better than other Goa beaches?
+Is Palolem better than other Goan beaches?

 How many days should I spend in Palolem?